Pompeo D'Ambrosio

-Pompeo D'Ambrosio (1 January 1917, in San Marco Evangelista (near Salerno), Italy – 15 April 1998, in Caracas, Venezuela).
+Pompeo D'Ambrosio (1 January 1917 – 15 April 1998) was an Italian-Venezuelan businessman.

 He was very renowned in the Italian community in Caracas and was very active - with his financial activity in one of the main Venezuelan banks ("Banco Latino") - for the promotion of many successful Italian entrepreneurs in Venezuela.

 He was even a financial manager for Deportivo Italia, the soccer club of the Italian community in Venezuela, during its "golden" years (in the sixties and seventies), when was named by the International Federation of Football History & Statistics as "the best football team of Venezuela in the XX century".
 Those years, when he ruled the team with his brother Mino, are remembered as the D'Ambrosio Era.

 Life

-Pompeo D'Ambrosio lived his first years in Campagna, a little town in the Province of Salerno, where his uncle was the Municipal Major who distinguished himself helping the Jews during the Nazi persecution of Jews.
+Pompeo D'Ambrosio was born on 1 January 1917 in Campagna.
+He lived his first years in Campagna, where his uncle was the Municipal Major who distinguished himself helping the Jews during the Nazi persecution of Jews.

-In the mid 1930s, Pompeo D'Ambrosio studied "Administration of Italian Colonies" at the University of Naples.
+In the mid-1930s, Pompeo D'Ambrosio studied "Administration of Italian Colonies" at the University of Naples.

 In the late 1930s he was a pilot of the Italian Air Force, but an accident forced him to be discharged from aerial service and so he became a lieutenant of the Italian Army in 1940:

-During World War II, he was a Lieutenant in the Italian Army in North Africa (Libya and Egypt), where he was wounded and taken as a POW during the Battle of El Alamein, receiving a military Medal of Honor signed by the same Mussolini.
+During World War II, he was a Lieutenant in the Italian Army (Divisione "Brescia") in North Africa (Libya and Egypt).
+After nearly 3 years of fighting (from 1940 to 1942, when he also participated in the conquest of Tobruk) he was wounded and taken as a POW during the Battle of El Alamein in November 1942, receiving a military Medal of Honor signed by the same Mussolini.

 When he returned to Italy from an Allied Prisoner of War Camp in Egypt, in 1946 co-founded in Salerno the local section of the Movimento Sociale Italiano, a national-conservative Italian Party later named Alleanza Nazionale and in 2022 governing Italy with the name "Fratelli d'Italia".

+In 1947 married and had two children: Antonella and Bruno.